top of page

 This includes the target's career, health, finance, psychological, emotional and physical wellbeing.
 This is an unethical, unjust, immoral act and must be addressed as a criminal offence.
 The target will incur many losses including their health, identity, career and their right to work in a safe workplace.

 Coercive Control is a devious act usually orchestrated and committed behind the targets back (covert tactics to begin with but then escalating to overt tactics) including mobbing, gossip, rumours, invalidation, gaslighting, intimidation, to name but a few intentions to cause harm and injury to the target.
 The intention is usually to steal, exploit or take the “power”, “position” of the target.
-Coercive Control is a persistent, repeatied pattern of controlling, dehumanising , demeaning behaviour including all or some forms of (emotional, psychological, physical, financial, sexual including threats).
+Coercive Control is a persistent, repeated pattern of controlling, dehumanising , demeaning behaviour including all or some forms of (emotional, psychological, physical, financial, sexual including threats).

 It’s time to call out coercive control in the workplace.